Dr. Katie Hilst, Founding Partner

 - The Association for Pet Loss and Bereavement (APLB)

 - Certified in Pet Loss and Grief Companioning (PLPA)

-Interview: A profile interview of Dr. Katie Hilst’s experience and philosophy was featured in Nature’s Pathway November issue.
+Interview: A profile interview of Dr. Katie Hilst’s experience and philosophy was featured in Nature’s Pathways magazine.

-When she’s not working as a veterinarian, she can be found helping her husband on their organic vegetable farm in Waunakee.
-They share their home with a variety of critters including two sister kitties named Shelby and Lilah, a golden retriever named Cricket, twenty five chickens, three goats (Cora, Clover, and Thistle), and one duck.
+When she’s not working as a veterinarian, she can be found helping her husband on their small organic farm in Waunakee.
+They share their home with a variety of critters including two sister kitties named Shelby and Lilah, a golden retriever named Cricket, and plenty of farm animals including chickens and goats.

 Dr. Laura is a member of the American Veterinary Medical Association, Wisconsin Veterinary Medical Association, Dane County Veterinary Medical Association, the Pet Loss Professionals Alliance, Association for Pet Loss and Bereavement, and the International Association for Animal Hospice and Palliative Care.

 Dr. Catie Hawkins is a UW-Madison graduate where she earned her Doctorate of Veterinary Medicine and Master of Public Health.
 Prior to pursuing veterinary medicine, she was a middle school science teacher in the Pacific Northwest.
 Dr. Catie hails from New England, but is now proud to call Sun Prairie her home, where she lives with her family and her fiercely friendly dog, Nilly.
 When not working, Dr. Catie loves spending time with friends and family.
 She also enjoys traveling and the outdoors.